 Banyuls Sur Mer, Languedoc-Roussillon

 Banyuls Sur Mer is a charming area also in the Languedoc-Roussillon region, on the Vermillion Coast.
 This seaside resort is very close to the Spanish border and is famous for its architecture and rich Catalan history and traditions.
-There is a picturesque fishing port and stepped streets through the town, so travelers can explore its hidden gems, such as the various hillside wineries, and enjoy the sea views.
+There is a picturesque fishing port and stepped streets through the town.
+You'll enjoy the sea views from the top.
 The area has some of the best beaches in France, with several coves and hiking trails along the coast with gorgeous views of the Pyrenees Mountains.
+We recommend Plage du Troc, Sana beach and Fontaulé beach.

 Banyuls sur Mer near the Spanish border